How Do Hospitals Bill For Anesthesia Services: An Ultimate Guide

 ASA VI includes brain-dead patients who are being kept alive for organ donation.
 The billing rate reflects the complexity and resource utilization in these situations.

-The Anesthesia Billing Formula
+Anesthesia Billing Units

 Anesthesia billing is unique compared to other medical services.
 The calculation includes base units (reflecting the complexity of the procedure), time units (actual Time administering anesthesia), and modifying units (patient health status, age, or other complexities).